devleaks/storyrevealerjs/README.md

 The content-type name can contain additional CSS class names that must be added to its HTML parent element.

+For exemple, if the title content-type is mapped to the HTML element H1:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 title.huge.reverse: Hello
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~